iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 their presence in Bellevue was evidence that in the short term at least, New York officials were able to control their physical circumstances in exchange for relief.
-The production of data about them meant that any ailments that might experience were filtered through a set of assumptions about their status as immigrants.
+The production of data about them meant that any ailments that they might experience were filtered through a set of assumptions about their status as immigrants.
 Their incarceration also meant that they were potentially subject to physical violence at the hands of Bellevue administrators.